#BlackLivesMatter: Ohio Sheriff Guns Down 23-Year-Old Black Man Casey Goodson Jr., Sandwich Thought To Be Gun

 — Franklin County Sheriff’s Office (@OHFCSO) December 5, 2020

 At a press conference following the incident, U.S. Marshal for the Southern District of Ohio Peter Tobin claimed that Goodson Jr. wasn’t a target of the search but was allegedly confronted by the SWAT task force officer who asked him to drop his “weapon” and “follow command.”
-When he failed to listen they shot him.
+When he failed to listen, they shot him.

 However, Casey’s sister Kaylee Harper says that this story is far from the truth.
-Harper explained via Facebook,
+Harper explained via Facebook:

 “They are lying.
 My brother literally walked across the yard, walked into the back fence to get to the side door, had his subway and mask in one hand, keys in the other.”

-Harper continued, “IF HE WAS SUCH A THREAT WHY DID YOU WAIT SO LONG TO SHOOT?!
+“IF HE WAS SUCH A THREAT WHY DID YOU WAIT SO LONG TO SHOOT?!
 WHY DID TOU KILL A MAN WALKING INTO HIS OWN HOME?!
 HE JUST WANTED TO ENJOY HIS SUBWAY AFTER LEAVING THE DENTISTS OFFICE AND NOW MY 23 YEAR OLD BROTHER WILL NEVER BE ABLE TO LIVE HIS LIFE, TO HAVE A FAMILY, NOTHING!
 THEY TOOK THAT MANS FUTURE FROM HIM AND CHANGED ALL OF OURS. this is just really unbelievable.
 My outlook on life has completely changed.
 I am grateful for everyone in my life.
 I love all of y’all.
 Please tell everyone you care about that you love them as much as you can.”

 “I love you cj,” Kaylee concluded her painful message.